fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 Now the code starts to get more interesting.
 Our 'for' loop introduces a new variable to the symbol table.
 This means that our symbol table can now contain either function arguments or loop variables.
-To handle this, before we GenStmt the body of the loop, we add the loop variable as the current value for its name.
+To handle this, before we codegen the body of the loop, we add the loop variable as the current value for its name.
 Note that it is possible that there is a variable of the same name in the outer scope.
 It would be easy to make this an error (emit an error and return null if there is already an